RazorVel/network-dashboard/README.md

 ## About Dashboard

 As one work with the dashboard, it would self-explanatory how to operate most of the funtionalities.
 Thus, this section will only discuss the specifics of certain aspects.

+### Data Visualization

+There are times when its not necessary to go through the detail of each log, but rather just the bigger picture.
+Thus, the most natural form of delivery in such case is by visualizing the data.

+Data can be visualized by making a new chart (of chosen `type`) for specific parameters, whether it is to factor the data based on a single field or a multiple of them (aggregation).
+In terms of aggregation, you can delimit each field by a comma (`,`).

+Charts made can be differentiated easier by associating them with a `label`.
+It helps you recognize each chart by its need.

+Additionally, to help narrow down overflowing amount data, you are allowed to limit the number of unique values that are mapped into the chart by specifying a numerical value for `top`.
+The rest of the data will be mapped as "others".

+Furthermore, there are some sorting options given to help you suit yourself more.

 ### Using the Search Bar